 Thai night markets are always fun.
 Even if you don’t buy anything, it’s a great place to soak up the atmosphere over snacks and cold beers.
 I visited two in Phuket – the Kata Night Market and the Lard Ploy Khong or “Indy” Market in the Old Town.
 The former (pictured below) takes place everyday while the latter is held only from Wednesday till Friday at 4-10PM.

 Scenes from the Indy Market.
-Check out this article on 9 night markets to visit in Phuket and where to find them.
+Check out this article on the most interesting night markets to visit in Phuket.

 7. Go on a Food Tour